The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Background material

-\begin{proposition} Let $ (M, g) $ be a closed oriented three-dimensional Riemannian manifold with a given transversely oriented smooth foliation $ \F $ of codimension one.
-Suppose that $ \F $ contains a generalized Reeb component $ A $ and the modulus of the mean curvature of the foliation $ \F $ is bounded above by $ | H | \leq H_0 $.
-Then $ Area (\partial A) \leq 2H_0 Vol(A). $ \end{proposition} \begin{proof}
+\begin{corollary} Let $ M^3$ be a closed oriented three-dimensional Riemannian manifold with a given transversely oriented smooth foliation $ \F $ of codimension one.
+Suppose that $ \F $ contains a generalized Reeb component $ A $ and the modulus of the mean curvature $H$ of the foliation $ \F $ is bounded above by $ | H | \leq H_0 $.
+Then